snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/introduction/_index.md

 Once finished, you will be able to use predictive models to achieve a competitive advantage from customer behavoir data on your website, for example driving higher return on ad spend.

-Here you will learn to:

-* Build a predictive model
-    - using our sample data for Databricks (no need to have a working pipeline)
-* Activate your data using Hightouch
-* Apply what you have learned to your own pipeline

 ***

 #### Who is this guide for